uvezio/pf_project/README.md

 # Hopfield Neural Network

-This repository contains my final project for the Programming for Physics course at University of Bologna (Academic Year 2024/2025).
+This repository contains my final project for the Programming for Physics course at the University of Bologna (Academic Year 2024/2025).

 The project implements a **Hopfield neural network** composed of **4096 neurons**, capable of storing and retrieving binary patterns representing **64×64 black-and-white images**.

-The repository contains the entire implementation of the assignment including the **C++ code**, configuration files, tests, input data, and generated outputs.
+The repository contains the entire implementation of the assignment including the **C++ source code**, configuration files, tests, input data, and generated outputs.

 ## Table of Contents